DKFZ-ODCF/ACEseqWorkflow/documentation/source/installation.rst

 The Standard Way
 ----------------

-The standard way to install the workflow is the manual installation of all components.
+The standard way to install the workflow is the manual installation of all components (sorry).
+The first step is to have a matching Roddy installation.

-1. Download the COWorkflowBasePlugin zip-archive from `Github-Releases`_.
-The version to download can be found in the `ACEseq buildinfo.txt <https://github.com/eilslabs/ACEseqWorkflow/blob/github/buildinfo.txt>`_.
-2. Download the ACEseq zip-archive from `Github-Releases`_.
-The archive already contains a Jar-archive with the compiled Java/Groovy code (JAR-file) for the given Roddy API version.
-No compilation of the plugin is therefore required.
-3. The file `ACEseq buildinfo.txt <https://github.com/eilslabs/ACEseqWorkflow/blob/github/buildinfo.txt>`_ in also shows you the Roddy API version that you need for the chosen ACEseq workflow version.
-4. Install the required Roddy version.
-Please see the `Roddy repository <https://github.com/TheRoddyWMS/Roddy>`_ for installation instructions for Roddy.
-5. Install the software stack (see :ref:`install-software-stack` below) via Conda
-6. Install the reference files (see :ref:`install-reference-files` below) via the preparation script.
+If you have not done so yet, please first read a bit about how Roddy requires the plugins to be installed.
+Please see `here <https://roddy-documentation.readthedocs.io/>`_.
+In short, the Roddy core component and the "PluginBase" and the "DefaultPlugin" are installed with a specific directory layout that you get by cloning the Roddy repository or from the zip-archive in the Roddy Github Releases ("dist/plugins/" directory).

+The file "buildinfo.txt" in the ACEseq repository shows you the Roddy API version that you need.
+We suggest you use the Roddy version with a matching major version number and the highest released minor number.
+For instance, if the plugin requires Roddy 3.0, use e.g. Roddy 3.5.1.
+To install that Roddy version please follow the instructions at the `Roddy repository <https://github.com/TheRoddyWMS/Roddy>`_ or documentation.
+Note that the installation also requires you to install the "PluginBase" plugin and the "DefaulPlugin" in the versions stated in the buildinfo.txt files of the plugins in the "dist/plugins/" directory of Roddy installation.

+With a Roddy installation you can install the ACEseq workflow and its dependencies.
+To manually resolve the plugin's versions you again need to look at the "buildinfo.txt".
+You start from the ACEseqWorkflow plugin and recurse to its dependencies.
+Usually, you will probably want to install the released versions of these plugins from the zip-archives that can be found in the Github-Releases of the respective plugin or component, but you can also use the cloned repositories with the correct release tag (or just commit) checked out.

+Note that the ACEseqWorkflow and the COWorkflowBasePlugin can be installed in any directory, as long as all subdirectories there match the pattern for plugin directories of Roddy.
+So ideally this directory should only contain installations of plugins.

+The following two sections show you how to install the Conda-based software stack and the reference data.

 .. _install-software-stack: